TOAST-DOCS/Network-Load-Balancer/en/console-guide.md

 * Name: Name of the load balancer specified when it is created.
 * Type: Load balancer type
 * IP Address: A private IP assigned by the VPC associated with the load balancer.
 From inside the VPC, you can access the load balancer through this IP.
 To access the load balancer from outside the VPC, you need to associate a floating IP.
-* Load Balancer Port/Instance Port: A pair of listeners' port and instance port that belong to a load balancer.
-* Protocol: Protocol of listeners that belong to a load balancer.
-* IP Access Control Type: Shows the type of IP access control group specified for the load balancer.
-If an access control group is not specified, nothing is shown.
-If specified, the type is either 'Allow' or 'Block'.
 * Network: Name of the VPC associated with the load balancer and the subnet CIDR.
 * Status: Status of load balancer creation.
 ACTIVE means it has been created normally.
+* Load balancer details: View details of the listeners and member groups connected to the load balancer.

 > [Note] Provisioning status of a load balancer is determined as one of the following: